 Has Subaru done anything about their infamous head gasket failure?

 Subaru has certainly improved the head gasket failure rate, but they certainly haven’t fully eliminated the issue.
-The thing we’ve noticed is the the older the car, the more chance of HG issues – This could be because of the high mileage as all vehicles start breaking down at a certain point! –Time-line of vehicles affected
+The thing we’ve noticed is the the older the car, the more chance of HG issues – This could be because of the high mileage as all vehicles start breaking down at a certain point! –

 2000-2002: This year range improved significantly but there’s still a few out there than will get an external coolant leak.
 Keep a close eye on your coolant!

 2003-2009: Similar to the 00-02 models, but the symptoms to watch for is an oil leak.
 It’ll usually rear it’s ugly head around 20-40k miles, but if you make it past that you’re probably safe.

 2009-2012: Newer models should have far less issues than their younger generations.
 We suspect the reason for this is Subaru finally starting to use an MLS (Multi-Layered Steel) Cylinder-Head Gasket.